Best ACT Prep Books: How to Find the Right One

 Check out our full review of the ACT Prep Black Book.

-Everything you need to know about the ACT in 284 FREE pages.
+Everything you need to know about the ACT straight from Magoosh’s experts.

 It feels a bit awkward to promote our own book here, but the truth is that we made it because we realized that there wasn’t a great book out there that was up-to-date and comprehensive.
-Our experts poured all of their knowledge on the ACT into this book and have made it available for free here.
-You don’t need to go to the store or buy it online and wait for it to ship.
-You can start using it right now.
-It explains the format of the exam, all question types, strategies and practice problems.
-The only feature that it is missing are full-length practice tests, which you can download for free on our website in the Resources section or right here.
+Our experts poured all of their knowledge about the ACT into this book and have made it available here.
+There’s a ton of really important stuff in here, including 300+ practice questions, lessons in all ACT areas, great advice on how to approach each and every section of the exam, an in-depth study schedule…and a full-length practice test to help you gauge your progress!
+Basically, everything you need to start your ACT prep is right here.
+(So, knowing all that, how could I not promote it?!)

 Barron’s ACT, 2nd Edition (2016)